 He paused for a second.
 “Were the only ones that could stop the creature.
 Now it’s up to me.”

-“No, Charles, it’s up to me and the rest of the Evergreen Police Department.”
+“No, Charles, it’s up to me and the rest of the department.”

-He wiped his eyes and glowered.
-His voice lowered and was reminiscent of a growl.
+He wiped his eyes and growled.
 “No, it is up to me.
 Mark my words.
 I stop that creature.
 I will destroy it.
 I will avenge her death.”

 “What?
 How am I a person of interest?
 I have dozens of witnesses who will attest that I was at the police station all night!
 I was with you when you received word of her death!
 You cannot possibly suspect me!”